Skip to main content

 How long is the class?

-5-hour mandatory eCourse at home
+• 5-hour mandatory eCourse at home

-Classroom & on-cycle: Saturday: 8 a.m.-5 p.m.
+• Classroom and On-Cycle: Saturday: 8 a.m.- 2 p.m.

-Classroom & on-cycle: Sunday: 8 a.m.-5 p.m.
+• Classroom and On-Cycle: Sunday: 8 a.m.- 4 p.m.

 Can I ride my own motorcycle?

 Each course has different rules about this that are included on the program pages and must be followed.
 For the Basic Riding course, students must ride a state-issued motorcycle unless otherwise noted.
 Motorcycles are provided for student use during this course.
-Students enrolled in the Intermediate Rider, Returning Rider or Advanced Rider courses may be required to use their own fully insured and registered street-legal motorcycle with a capacity of 50cc to 500cc.
+Students enrolled in the Intermediate Rider course may be required to use their own fully insured and registered street-legal motorcycle with a capacity of 50cc to 500cc.
 Some courses may give you the option to use either your own motorcycle or use one of the provided bikes.
 If you do use your own motorcycle, proof of registration and insurance must be provided, and the motorcycle must be in good operating condition.
 If any of these conditions are not met, you will be required to ride the school's motorcycle.

 What is the eCourse component and how do I complete it?